gregoireborel/gcp_pipelines/dataflow-pipelines/README.md

 ## Workflow

 1. `git checkout -b feature/GIA-XXX-my-branch`
-2. Create your pipeline folder (usually by copy and pasting another pipeline).
-Do stuff and things on your code
+2. Create your pipeline folder (lowercase, beginning with "flex").
+Copy-pasting from anoter pipeline is handy
 3. Run your code locally with `run_locally.sh`, either with `DirectRunner` or `DataflowRunner`
 4. Add all necessary tests scripts to the `tests/` folder
-5. Add a `README.md` to explain how your pipeline works and how to test it.
-Update `versions.txt` and `setup.py` if needed
-6. Use ruff CLI or ruff vscode to check and format your files
+5. Use ruff CLI or ruff vscode to check and format your files
-7. Commit and push your work
+6. Commit and push your work on your branch.
+This will trigger the Cloud Build CI in the `develop` project
-8. Raise a draft PR.
-If the CI/CD is ready for your pipeline, it will automatically trigger it
+7. Raise a draft PR
+8. Once the PR is merged to main, the Cloud Build CI in the `staging` project will be triggered
+9. From the `staging` project, run the `dataflow-flex-template-run` manual trigger to run your pipeline (replace `_PIPELINE_NAME` value)
-9. Clean up.
+10. Clean up.
 Temporary topics, buckets, etc. need to be deleted.
 Scripts could be handy so that the reviewer can do the same
-10. Everything is fine?
-Submit your PR and get some coffee :)

 # FAQ
 - _I got weird import/pickling errors_